THE BOB AND RAY OVERSTOCKED SURPLUS WAREOUSE

 This site has been optimized for use with the

 the greatest operating system in the history of civilization.

 As for web browsers, use whichever you want.
 They're both free now anyway.

-Isn't this cute?
-It's a vestigial joke from when the page first opened, which is still around even though it doesn't make much sense any more. (i.e. "What does he mean "both"?
+Isn't this graphic cute?
+It's a vestigial joke from when the page first opened, which I've left here even though it doesn't make much sense any more. (i.e. "What does he mean "both"?
 What about Opera?
 What about Chrome?
 What about Firefox?
+What about Safari?
 And what the heck is 'Netscape'??")